Technical Details

 Electronics:Solid State

-Equalization:NAB , Other
+Equalization:NAB , IEC

 Country of Manufacture:Japan